oneilsh/opaiui/README.md

 ```

 In addition to the advanced options documented above, `share_chat_ttl_seconds` configures time-to-live for shared sessions
-(see below), and `rendering_functions` specifies a set of functions agents may call to render Streamlit widgets to the chat (see below).
+(see below), and `rendering_functions` specifies a set of functions agents may call to render UI components to the chat (see below).

 With these basic configurations in place, we can serve the app: